The Undergraduate Experience

 - The number of credits requested and method of grading

 - Any information regarding prior experience relative to the internship

 - A plan for evaluating the internship experience

-- The completed proposal must be approved by the student, faculty sponsor, Chairperson of the credit-granting department, the student's academic advisor, and the Dean of Academic Affairs.
+- The completed proposal must be approved by the student, faculty sponsor, Chairperson of the credit-granting department, student's academic advisor, and the Dean of Academic Affairs.

 - Each internship must contain a writing component, evaluation by the site director/supervisor, and a final evaluation by the faculty sponsor.

-One of the ways MCLA explores its Liberal Arts mission is to foster a cohort of passionate students - students who are intellectually engages with each other and the world, who love books, writing, and learning for their own sakes, whose curiosity ranges beyond conventional disciplinary boundaries, and who crave intellectual challenges.
+One of the ways MCLA explores its Liberal Arts mission is to foster a cohort of passionate students - students who are intellectually engaged with each other and the world, who love books, writing, and learning for their own sakes, whose curiosity ranges beyond conventional disciplinary boundaries, and who crave intellectual challenges.
 The Honors program aims to offer a home for such students.
 The idea behind Honors at MCLA is not that you are undertaking more work, but that the work you undertake is more interesting.
 Learn more at mcla.edu/honors.